MCCD

 1 Emergence of Modern Thought and Society

-A historical analysis of events in the second millennium.
-The aim is to make students aware of the times in which we live and the historical processes which contributed to the social and cultural decline.
-Understanding these processes is essential for having an effective Christian impact today.
+A historical study of the second millennium introduces students to the times in which we live and the long processes that have shaped today’s social and cultural decline.
+Grasping these developments is essential for making an effective Christian contribution in the present.

 2 Principles of Multi-Modal Systems Thinking

-Introduction to Christian philosophy as a grammar of science integrating the diverse disciplines into a unified body of knowledge, and that, like the Bible, focuses on life rather than Aristotelian existence.
-The module is based on the theory of modalities of Herman Dooyeweerd and systems science.
+An introduction to Christian philosophy as a grammar of science, integrating the various disciplines into a unified body of knowledge that, like the Bible, centres on life rather than on Aristotelian notions of existence.
+The module is grounded in Herman Dooyeweerd’s theory of modalities and in systems science.

 3 Introduction to Socio-Cybernetics

-Socio-cybernetics studies the processing of information in the creation.
-We seek to learn from it and apply it to the handling of information in society ensuring that we design information systems to strengthen the family and community as the normal Biblical social structures for humanity.
+Socio-cybernetics examines the processing of information in Creation.
+This module seeks to learn from that order and apply its lessons to the handling of information in society, ensuring that information systems are designed to strengthen the family and community as the normal biblical structures of human life.

 4 Multi-Modal Systems Research Methods

-Introduction to modelling methods and software for social research that are in harmony with Christian philosophy.
-This module provides the tools for the project which follows and ensures that the research methods the students use are in harmony with Christian scientific thought.
+An introduction to modelling methods and software for social research consistent with Christian philosophy.
+This module equips students with the tools needed for their project and ensures that the research methods they employ remain in harmony with Christian scientific thought.